kaspagang/kaspy/README.md

     #OR

     #Connect to a a publicaly broadcasted node from the dns_seed_servers.
-    client.auto_connect() #note: it may take a while to find a responsive node
+    client.auto_connect() #note: it may take a while to find a responsive nodes, timeout should be issued to not get stuck searching

     #define the command you want to send
     command = 'getInfoRequest'